 Sujit points out that despite being a relatively new area in the field of law, comparative law is gaining popularity among scholars and researchers.
 This is attributed to the fact that comparative experience has become central to political and legal analysis.
 Countries can now learn from the failures and successes of other countries when it comes to constitutional making, thanks to comparative law.

 Mr. Choudhry in Brief

 Sujit Choudhry is similarly a consummate legal scholar.
 He earned his undergraduate law degree from the prestigious Harvard University before earning his postgraduate degrees from Toronto and Harvard.
 He started his career as a junior law clerk at the Canadian Supreme Court.
-According to blogs.law.nyu.edu, he currently serves as a law professor at the University Of California Berkeley School Of Law.
+He currently serves as a law professor at the University Of California Berkeley School Of Law.
 He previously held a similar position at New York University.
 More related details on bizjournals.com

 Read more about Sujit on http://www.law.nyu.edu/news/choudhry_award